 By August 2020, his cognitive function had deteriorated to the point that he had trouble completing even the most straightforward task.
 His fatigue became so intense that he was forced to quit working altogether.
 Although his intermittent fever and recurrent sinus infections seemed to stop, he was still experiencing frequent headaches, chronic constipation, irritated eyes, shortness of breath and nausea, and rapid bloating, especially when trying to eat.
 Consequently, he lost 50 pounds and was only a shell of his former physical and intellectual self.

 William first saw me in my office in Oct 2020.
 He was started on The Nemechek Protocol® using intermittent 10-day courses of twice-daily rifaximin, fish oil (DHA-500, NOW Foods, six capsules/d), extra virgin olive oil (Nemechek Gold, two tbsp/d), and two hours of transcutaneous vagus nerve stimulation daily.

-He was seen four months later and reported the intermittent courses of rifaximin led to him feeling much better right away.
+He was seen four months later and reported that the intermittent courses of rifaximin led to him feeling much better immediately.
 He said feeling more focused and energetic, slept better, had less nausea, improved appetite, and had gained 15 pounds.

 William said that a few weeks after finishing a round of rifaximin, his symptoms would return but would once again improve after taking another course of rifaximin.
 Because of the frequency of relapses, he was started on a 4-month course of continuous twice-daily rifaximin and continued daily fish oil and olive oil supplementation and daily vagus nerve stimulation.